Judge: Condemned inmate will die, but state cannot kill him in a cruel or unusual manner

 BATON ROUGE — A federal judge on Tuesday blocked the scheduled execution of a death row inmate who was set to die by nitrogen hypoxia at the Louisiana State Penitentiary in Angola next week.

-Following a daylong hearing in U.S. District Court in Baton Rouge, Judge Shelly Dick granted Jessie Hoffman's request for an injunction and said a trial should be held on his claims that death-by-asphyxiation could be a cruel or unusual punishment barred under the U.S. Constitution.
+After conducting a daylong hearing in U.S. District Court in Baton Rouge last Friday, Judge Shelly Dick on Tuesday granted Jessie Hoffman's request for an injunction and said a trial should be held on his claims that death-by-asphyxiation could be a cruel or unusual punishment barred under the U.S. Constitution.

 Lawyers for the state said immediately that they would appeal to the 5th U.S. Circuit Court of Appeals in New Orleans.